dlsf/PluginWorldLimiter/README.md

 # PluginWorldLimiter
-Spigot plugins which is able to block certain plugin commands in specific worlds.
+Spigot plugin which is able to block certain plugin commands in specific worlds.

 ## Usage
 You can configure this plugin through a config.yml.
 Players with the permission `pwl.bypass` will be ignored.